 In total, 839 respondents took the survey.
-Given Ossining's population of 25,086, (2019 US Census) this can be considered an exceptionally high response rate.
+Given Ossining's population of 25,086, (2010 US Census) this can be considered an exceptionally high response rate.

 Overall, responses were largely positive, comprising over 75% of the responses in every question on issues of accountability and trust in law enforcement.
-The questions where the most doubt was expressed involved complaints, particularly whether filing the complaints would result in retaliation and be appropriately investigated.
+The questions where the most doubt was expressed involved complaints, particularly whether they would result in retaliation and whether they would be appropriately investigated.
 There was significant divergence, however, in the responses by race.
 These disparities in attitudes toward accountability and trust are critical and need to be highlighted.